Upstream#

 our packages,

-The format of this server list is similar to Caution For the Defines the name and size of the shared memory zone that keeps the group's configuration and run-time state that are shared between worker processes.
-Several groups may share the same zone.
-In this case, it is enough to specify the size only once.
-Added in version 1.7.0: PRO Default — upstream Enables a feedback-based load balancing mechanism for the The following parameters are accepted: The variable from which the feedback value is taken.
+The server list format here is similar to Caution To use the Defines the name and size of the shared memory zone that stores the group's configuration and runtime state, shared between worker processes.
+Multiple groups can use the same zone.
+In this case, it is sufficient to specify the size only once.
+Added in version 1.10.0: PRO The directive enables the ability to start server selection not from the primary group,

-It should represent a performance or health metric,
+It should represent a performance or health metric;

-and factored into the rolling average
+and factored into the moving average

-meaning lower values indicate better performance.
+lower values indicate better performance.
 The factor by which the feedback value is weighted

 when calculating the average.

-if the factor is set to Specifies a condition variable
+if Specifies a condition variable

 only if the condition variable

-isn't Note By default, traffic from probes
+is not equal to Note By default, traffic from probes

-isn't included in the calculation;
+is not included in the calculation;

 combining the $upstream_probe variable

-based on specific protocols used for different sessions,
+based on protocols used in individual sessions,

-and also adds a condition mapped from $upstream_probe
+and also adds a condition on $upstream_probe

-response.
-The directive uses the average time to receive the entire response.
-Added in version 1.7.0: PRO Serves the same purpose as response_time_factor (PRO)
+response time; the smaller it is, the more connections the server will receive.
+The directive accounts for the average connection establishment time.
+The directive uses the average time to receive the first byte of the response.
+The directive uses the average time to receive the complete response.
+Added in version 1.7.0: PRO Serves the same function as response_time_factor (PRO)

-The average is updated
+The average value is updated

-only if the condition variable for the connection
+only if the connection's condition variable

-isn't Note By default, probes
+is not equal to Note By default, probes

-aren't included in the calculation;
+are not included in the calculation;

 combining the $upstream_probe variable